Post three of three, in section For Teachers

 It can be a more formal practice, like Buddhist metta meditation, but it also doesn’t have to be serious.
 An example could be watching cute cat videos and then staying with the feelings that are evoked by this.

 From here direct this sense of love towards yourself and others – wishing wellbeing, freedom and care.
-This will help you get in touch with a willingness to be with someone how they are.

 Mindfulness & Emptiness

-A really important move is to stop wrestling with experience and give it some space to breathe.
+One way of relating to experience is to stop wrestling with experience and give it some space to breathe.

+When relating to anything imaginal, associative or immaterial, it can help to recognise the metaphorical nature of what you are experiencing.
 A solid base of mindfulness practice will help with this, starting from a place of being able to see thoughts as thoughts.

-From here you want to recognise that the subjective experiences you are having are more like a poem, rather than being representative of a literal reality or truth.
+From here you want to recognise that the subjective experiences you are having are more like a poem than being representative of a literal reality or truth.
+Experience is presenting itself to you in an imaginal and creative way, rather than a logical way.

 Another practice is to doodle, or make art about what your inner experience feels like.

 You can release a level of self-consciousness and self-judgement by creating space for ideas and thoughts to be moving through you in a more creative way.
-Once the ideas and thoughts have flowed out more freely the logical mind can come back online to help sort through it, make sense of what is true, what problems need to be solved and how to handle the situation.
+Once the ideas and thoughts have flowed out more freely, the logical mind can come back online to help sort through it, make sense of what is true, what problems need to be solved and how to handle the situation.
+This practice releases the double binds that can be at the root of a lot of psychosis experiences.

 Embodiment